guillaumemoreau/db-course/11_access.md

 ### To connect with Python - steps

-- Like in most langugages, there are several steps
+- Like in most programming languages, there are several steps
   1. Importing the relevant module
   2. Open a connection to the database
   3. Create a cursor for an SQL query